European Union Policies 2105-PP-L-D2POUE

 10 Lecture.

-Topics covered in classes (30 hours)
+Topics covered in the classes (30 hours)

-1. Introduction to classes
+.
+Introduction to exercises

-3. Common Agricultural Policy – objectives, principles, instruments, evolution
+4. Common Agricultural Policy – objectives, principles, instruments, evolution

-6. Common Fisheries Policy – protection of marine resources
+7. Common Fisheries Policy – protection of marine resources

 15. Education, vocational training, youth and sport - objectives, principles, instruments, evolution, significance